 Firestone Walker Brewing Company.

-You might be wondering “beer, why is beer there?’.
+You might be wondering, “Beer, why is beer there?”
 Well, beer and whiskey naturally go hand-in-hand.
-This beer was special though.
+This beer was special, though.
 Firestone Walker Brewing Company creates craft beer uniquely designed to complement a great glass of whiskey.
-Got to tell ya, I’m hooked on their Oatmeal Stout.
+I have got to tell ya, I’m hooked on their Oatmeal Stout.
 Delicious.

 The High West whiskey dude and artist A.D.
 Cook.

 This dude abides.
-You know, when I look at this guy, I think “he knows whiskey”.
+When I look at this guy, I think, “He knows whiskey.”
 Maybe it’s the hat.
 Maybe it’s the ‘stache.
 Either way, this wrangler is a great guy who poured a healthy glass of delicious High West.
 Thanks for sharing, partner.